deathworlders/online/content/book/deathworlders/chapter-10-legwork.md

 “I understand.
 You’ve got my number?”

 “Yeah, I can save it.
-Detective.... you’ll let me know when the funeral is, right?
+Detective....you’ll let me know when the funeral is, right?
 Terri and I were close.”

 “I’ll put you in touch with her sister.”
 Arés promised.
 “You’ll get back to me once you have permission to discuss this further?”